 In July 2010 there was a groundbreaking study published in Brain Injury.
-If you have been in a car accident in the past and have ANY head or neck pain read on…
+If you have been in a car accident in the past and have ANY head or neck pain please do continue to read on...

 So, what were the results and why was this study so eye opening?

 Ok, back to the results of the study.
-When the upright MRI was performed on the whiplash group the researchers found Cerebellar Ectopia 24% of the time!
+When the upright MRI was performed on the whiplash group, the researchers found Cerebellar Ectopia 24% of the time!
 So, if you have been in a car accident there may be a 1 in 4 chance that your head or neck pain is due to YOUR BRAIN PROTRUDING OUT of the skull.
+This is mind-blowing.

 I hope all of this made sense and convicts you to have your spinal alignment checked, especially if you have had any head or neck trauma.